The customer's hidden fears: How to use them during a sales meeting

-Businesswise, the fear of a prospect is of great importance to a salesperson.
-All people (including cusomters) have in-depth fear of something, e.g. failure, lack of money, loss of control, or unexpected events.
+Businesswise, fear is of great importance to a salesperson.
+All people (including customers) have an in-depth fear of something, e.g. failure, lack of money, loss of control, or unexpected events.
 Similar fears are then often one of the motivations why a client is interested in a new/additional product.
-You can use this fear quite efficiently, if you know how it is done.
+You can use this fear quite efficiently, if you know how.

 Making use of fears

-Once you detect the real fears of the customer (in some cases you can even ask the client), determine which of them have high priority, and use them to your advantage.
-Offer a product that offers answers to the fears of the prospect, and make this a number one feature of the product.
-Remember that solving a fear is always more important to the client than any added value that he or she is not interested in.
+Once you detect the customer's real fears (in some cases you can even ask them directly), determine which have high priority, and use them to your advantage.
+Offer a product that offers answers to their fears, and make this the number one feature of the product.
+Remember that solving a fear is always more important to the client than any added value.

-Use the fear of the client only to an acceptable degree.
-Do not try to petrify them or induce some apocalyptic visions in them.
-It is only business after all.
+Use the client's fear only to an acceptable degree.
+Don't try to petrify them or sow apocalyptic visions.
+It's only business after all.

 -mm-